Initiations (Star Trek: Voyager): Production

+"Initiations" (production code 121) is 45:54 long.
+Marvin V. Rush was the cinematographer, Tom Benko was the editor, and the music was composed by Dennis McCarthy.

 Biller and Piller's dramatic second draft changes required changes in the episode's sets and shooting schedule, what Piller described as "[having] to change the whole thing overnight."
 The chaos of the changes prompted a meeting with Piller and the production staff where he defended the upheaval as response to improving the script and overall episode.

 In Robert Beltran's portrayal of Chakotay in the episode, the actor bucked what he felt was viewers' expectations.
 Instead of playing a "mad" Chakotay, he toned it down and made it more of about trying (and failing) to change Kar through kindness and tenderness.

+Release

+Originally intended to open the second season, "Initiations" was bumped to second by "The 37's".
+The episode aired on UPN on September 4, 1995.